One of the two major divisions of Geography; the spatial analysis of human population, its cultures, activities, and landscapes.

 A region within which common cultural characteristics prevail.

-Cultural complexes have traits in common such as ethnicity, language, religion and others
+Cultural complexes that have traits in common such as ethnicity, language, religion and others

 the notion that successive societies leave their cultural imprints on a place, each contributing to the cumulative cultural landscape